Some highlights of the trip:

 Registration fee to be paid on registration.
 Remaining fees to be paid latest 60 days before the tour starts.

 Contact your insurance company about insurance, including cancellation insurance.
 Contact your doctor about vaccination requirements.
+Please check the rules and regulations for entry to Japan for you nationality.

 Travel day (11/2)